 Note: Babies should not have pillows or fluffy comforters in their crib.
 They also should not sleep with stuffed animals or toys.
 They could cause your baby to suffocate since he or she is not strong enough to roll over or push them away.

 Diaper Time: What You Need for the Changing Table

 - Diapers (plan on using 70-90 per week for the first six weeks, then 50 per week)

 - Disposable diaper wipes (alcohol-free)

-- Diaper rash ointment or cream (such as Desitin or A&D)
+- Diaper rash ointment or cream (such as Desitin or A&D or Boudreaux’s)

 - Petroleum jelly to apply to the gauze for area of circumcision (so the baby's penis doesn't stick to the diaper)

 - Pad for baby to lie on during changing

 - Changing pad covers

 - Diaper pail to dispose of soiled diapers